Volunteer Community Recycling Program

 Q: How do you manage non-recyclable waste?

-A: We do have a town agreement with Rockland to bring some non-recyclable trash to the transfer station, but we pay all disposal fees.
+A: We do have a town agreement with Rockland to bring some non-recyclable trash to the transfer station, and we pay all disposal fees.
 Between household composting, Goodwill, and Rockland's expanded recycling options, there's actually very little trash.
 Our rule at the sheds is “No putrescibles.”
 That means we'll take anything that isn't vermin-friendly or rot-prone, smelly (ex: diapers), biohazard (ex: bathroom trash), or toxic (ex: lead paint).

 Q: Can you explain Household Hazardous Waste Collection Day?